benkeen/generatedata/DEVELOPMENT.md

   - this is kind of like nvm, but we can use it for pnpm.

-- `pnpm install`
+- `pnpm install` - bootstraps the repo

-[TODO]

-- After starting Docker, in one tab run: `npm run startAndBuildDevServer` - this boots up the server + database containers.
-  For subsequent runs you can just use `npm run startDevServer` and it'll be faster.
-- In a second tab, `npm run start` - this boots up the client-side code.
-Be warned: this does a _LOT_ of stuff and the first time you run it it'll take a very long time to run.

-After running the second command it should open up `http://localhost:9000` in your browser.
+- `npm run build`

+  - this is important.
+When starting afresh you have to have do a full build before starting the dev server.
+You'll only need to run this once.

+- `npm run dev`
+  - this starts the whole application, backend server, and load it in your browser.
+Note: at the time of writing, you may see a blank page.
+Just click refresh and the app should load.

 #### Shutting down dev env